Wheatley (Portal): Critical reception

 PC Gamers Dan Stapleton praised Wheatley as "fantastically voiced" by Merchant and wrote that he was "basically playing the same mind-bogglingly stupid character from the Ricky Gervais comedy Extras".
 PC Gamers Craig Pearson wrote that "his nervous English voice ... is another indicator that while Valve might not have known what they had with the original Portal, this time around they’re a lot more confident".
 Giant Bomb's Ryan Davis wrote that Merchant voiced Wheatley with "terrific nervous energy".
 Wireds Chris Kohler wrote that "you'll fall in love with Wheatley, a friendly robot with a heart of gold and the charming voice of actor Stephen Merchant".
 IGNs Charles Onyett wrote that it's "difficult to overstate how Merchant's obvious enthusiasm for the role benefits the game" and that "no word Wheatley speaks is without witty inflection, and the consistently clever writing perfectly complements the onscreen action".
 He also wrote that Merchant's Wheatley "steals the show" while GLaDOS and Cave Johnson's voice actors Ellen McLain and J. K. Simmons turn in solid performances.
 PALGNs Adam Ghiggino wrote that Merchant's performance was "brilliant" and that he has "a lot of emotion to [his] movement".
 Video Gamers Jamin Smith expressed that Merchant's voice was 'familiar' and wrote that Wheatley "possesses more personality than the cast of most other games put together" despite "a lack of any distinguishing features at all" in its appearance.

 GamesRadars Tyler Wilde wrote that Wheatley was "surprisingly expressive" and called it "bumbling".
+PC Gamers Lincoln Carpenter praised animator Karen Prell for achieving a seemingly impossible effect: "[bestowing] life to an orb."
 CNN's Larry Frum called Wheatley "silly, frantic and almost childlike".
 ABC News' Lou Kesten called it "equally memorable" to GLaDOS and a "chatty, nervous A.I."
 Entertainment Weeklys John Young described its eyeball's appearance as a "giant blue eyeball resembles a HAL 9000 computer with an Apple makeover".
 He also wrote that he was the "most delightful artificial-intelligence program one could hope to meet, and his witty quips and general clumsiness are a frequent source of amusement" and that he is "splendidly voiced" by Merchant.
 Editors for CNET wrote that "if Stephen Merchant doesn't win every video game voice actor award for his portrayal of the protagonist's wacky robot sidekick, there is no justice in either this world or any virtual one".
 An editor for CBS News wrote that Wheatley was "chirpy and well-intentioned" but also "dim-witted".
 The editor added that the "interactions between the player, GLaDOS and Wheatley are what give "Portal 2" its charm and provide much of the humor that keeps the game captivating puzzle after puzzle".